ibm-icpa-coffeeshop/gitops/README.md

 ### CI/CD with Tekton Pipelines

 You can set up Tekton pipelines to build each microservice when changes are made, and to deploy the whole application.
-For more information, See the [pipeline repo](https://github.com/ibm-icpa-coffeeshop/pipeline)
+For more information, See the [pipelines repo](https://github.com/ibm-icpa-coffeeshop/pipelines)

 Alternatively, you [use ArgoCD to deploy the application](argocd.md)